-GOALS define the concrete, measurable outcomes, driving short- to medium-term results with clarity and precision.
+STRATEGIES define the concrete, measurable outcomes, driving short- to medium-term results with clarity and precision.

+ACTION ITEMS

-ACTION ITEMS detail the key initiatives that must be taken, and who is responsible for the work, to achieve the goals.
+detail the key initiatives that must be taken, and who is responsible for the work, to achieve the goals.

+1

+Q =

+$\mathbf{O} = \mathbf{I}$

+$\overline{\mathbf{O}} = \mathbf{I}$

 TASKS

 provide the specific steps required, and who is responsible for the work, to implement each action item and ensure its success.

-What ensures accountability, focus, and alignment with city priorities?
+What ensures accountability, focus, and alignment with our priorities?

 - Timeline and deadlines

 - Responsibility and ownership

 - Resources and support

 - KPIs and metrics

-In 2025, the City of Saint Paul is focused on two key priorities that are foundational to the future growth of the city: Community-First Public Safety and Downtown Revitalization.
-These priorities are not just goals in isolation-they mutual reinforce strategies that work hand-in-hand to preserve Saint Paul's future prosperity.
+Community-First Public Safety and Downtown Revitalization In 2025, the City of Saint Paul is focused on two key priorities that are foundational to the future growth of the city: Community-First Public Safety and Downtown Revitalization.
+These priorities are not just goals in isolation-they mutually reinforce strategies that work hand-in-hand to preserve Saint Paul's future prosperity.
 A revitalized downtown, supported by a public safety system that addresses the full range of needs in the community, fosters an environment of opportunity, growth, and well-being for all residents and visitors.
 As the city faces the challenges of 2025, these priorities will guide efforts to create a stronger, safer, and more vibrant Saint Paul for generations to come.